 If you have friends or acquaintances that have gone through bankruptcy, let them know you’re thinking about it and want to find a cheap bankruptcy attorney.
 They may let you know what they paid and if there were any hidden fees or surprise charges.
-Be sure to ask them what services were included in the fee.
-The services should include giving you a checklist of the information you need to have such as all the debts you want discharged, a list of all your assets, income and other financial information.
-Then, the attorney should meet with you before your hearing to prepare you, and should be physically present to represent you at the hearing.
+Be sure to ask what services were included in fees charged.
+Your bankruptcy attorney should provide you with a checklist of all the information you will need to provide to the court.
+You will need a list of all debts you need to discharge, a list of all your assets, and provide your current income and all other financial information.
+Then, the attorney should meet with you before the hearing to prepare you, and be present to represent you at the hearing.

 4. Tell a Bankruptcy Attorney What You Can Afford